Donald Trump Jr. & Kimberly Guilfoyle Enjoy July 4 at the White House

 The commander-in-chief's eldest son shared photos of the couple enjoying the holiday on Instagram.

 "A very Happy 4th of July to everyone!" he wrote alongside a photo of him wrapping his arm around the Fox News host.
 "It was great meeting all the veterans and active duty service members visiting the White House!
-Today is America's birthday, and we are making it GREAT again! #fourthofJuly #weekend usa."
+Today is America's birthday, and we are making it GREAT again! #fourthofJuly #weekend #usa."

 In addition to speaking with veterans and active duty service members, the two took a moment to talk to Trump Jr.'s father President Donald Trump.